elgopher/piweb/README.md

 These improvements are possible thanks to:

 * **Audio Worklet API** – the browser-native API for real-time, low-latency audio processing
+* **SharedArrayBuffer** - a high-performance way to exchange data between the main thread and audio processor in the browser.
 * Writing the code directly in **JavaScript**
 * Reducing the number of dependencies